-Otherwise known as E, X, pills, MDMA, or doves, ecstasy is the new hip drug in pop culture.
-Teens and young adults are “rolling” in clubs and at concerts looking to lose their mind for a short amount of time.
-In its purest form, ecstasy, or MDMA, is consumed as a tablet or as a capsule of powder.
-Today, drug dealers are cutting ecstasy with other drugs like caffeine or meth.
-It can also be combined with harmless things to make the drug less potent and more profitable.
+Otherwise known as E, X, pills, or MDMA, ecstasy is the new “it” drug in pop culture.
+Teens and young adults in clubs and at concerts looking to lose their mind for a short amount of time are abusing ecstasy in record amounts, and its showing no rate of slowing down.
+In its purest form, ecstasy is consumed as a tablet or as a capsule of powder.
+Today, drug dealers are cutting ecstasy with other drugs like caffeine or meth, meaning that with ecstasy, you truly never know what you’re getting.

-When it comes to abuse of drugs like ecstasy, it’s the first 45 minutes of a trip that people become addicted to.
+In science, “potential energy” relates to the possible energy something has.
+It can pertain to positioning relative to earth, stresses, or electric charges.
+When it comes to abusing drugs like ecstasy, it’s the first 45 minutes of a trip that people become addicted to.
 It can be even longer if you’re “stacking,” or taking multiples doses of ecstasy at once.
-This first part of your trip is the nervous energy.
-Or a caffeine-like high.
-The potential energy is released and your body falls into a trance of bravery and sweat, and you might feel liberated.
+This first part of your trip is the nervous energy – a caffeine-like high.
+The potential energy is released and your body falls into a trance of bravery, stupidity, sweat, and you might feel liberated.
 But this abuse of ecstasy can have lasting effects.

 Signs and Symptoms of Ecstasy Addiction

 Ecstasy gives you intense, euphoric feelings.
 Your body can get used to the chemical-overflow that ecstasy produces in your brain.
 To balance itself out, it stops producing these chemicals.
-If you are exhibiting signs of ecstasy abuse, your brain might not produce these chemicals like it used to.
+Once you’ve become addicted to ecstasy, your brain might not produce these chemicals like it used to.
 This means you might get depressed or anxious when not tripping on ecstasy.

 Short and Long-Term Ecstasy Effects

-Along with a chemical-imbalance in your brain, there are a lot of short and long-term effects of abuse of ecstasy.
-Abuse of ecstasy is bad for your body and your mind.
-Some feelings of short-term abuse of ecstasy are:
+Along with a chemical-imbalance in your brain, there are a lot of short and long-term effects of ecstasy abuse.
+Ecstasy is incredibly damaging to your body and your mind, and some feelings of short-term ecstasy abuse are:

 - Impaired judgment